Man jailed for infecting other men with HIV

 At the High Court in Edinburgh, Rowe pled guilty to four counts of culpable and reckless conduct and was placed on the sex offenders register for life.

-He will serve the eight years concurrently with his life sentence given to him in England.
+He will serve the eight years concurrently with the life sentence given to him in England.

 Lady Scott said Daryll Rowe had acted with "a total disregard of the consequences".